What is a Compliance Standard?

 - To create a compliance standard, see Add a Compliance Standard.

-- To add compliance standards to a cloud rule and apply the cloud rule to a project or OU, see Add a Cloud Rule.
+- To add compliance standards to a cloud rule and apply the cloud rule to resources, see Create a Cloud Rule.